jkmcl/spring-data-cassandra-example/README.md

 A sample application demonstrating the use of the following:

-* Spring Boot, Spring Data Cassandra and CassandraUnit
+* Spring Boot, Spring Data for Apache Cassandra and CassandraUnit
-* POM tweaks to make CassandraUnit work with Cassandra 4.0.x and the latter with Java 11
+* POM tweaks to make CassandraUnit work with Cassandra 4.0.x and the latter with Spring Boot 3.2.x and Java 17
 * Custom query methods utilizing secondary indexes
 * A custom repository method that performs bulk insert asynchronously with number of in-flight inserts limited using a semaphore
 * A custom repository base class that provides a saveIfNotExists method